Clifford Meth

 Clifford Meth is an American writer, editor, and publisher best known for his dark fiction, as well as his publishing imprint Aardwolf Publishing.
-He has said that his work is often "self-consciously Jewish."
+He has said that his work is often "self consciously Jewish."

 Early life

-Meth grew up in Rockaway, New Jersey and attended Morris Hills High School.
+Meth grew up in Rockaway, New Jersey, and attended Morris Hills High School.
 He attended Rutgers University and Fairleigh Dickinson University in the United States, and Wroxton College in the United Kingdom.

 Meth was associated with the Chabad-Lubavitch religious movement in the 1980s, but moved away from the movement following the death of the Lubavitcher Rebbe in 1994.

 Career

 In publishing

 In the early 1980s, Meth worked as a staff editor for Electronic Design while freelancing for the Los Angeles Times Entertainment Newswire, Fangoria, Starlog, Billboard and other periodicals.

 One of Meth's first published fictional works was "I, Gezheh", which dealt with abuse.
 Author Robert Bloch provided an afterword for the story, which was illustrated by Dave Cockrum.

 With the aid of Cockrum and fantasy artist Gray Morrow, Meth co-founded Aardwolf Publishing, along with business partner Jim Reeber in 1994.
 The company has published a series of comic books, art portfolios, and collections of illustrated fiction.

 In 2004, Meth joined IDT Entertainment's Creative Development team. and worked on Showtime's Masters of Horror series and ABC's Masters of Science Fiction.
 In 2004, he was story editor for Gene Roddenberry's Starpoint Academy, an animated feature screenplay IDT hired Peter David to script.
 Meth left IDT Entertainment in 2006 when the division was sold to Liberty Media.
 In 2007 he oversaw the acquisition of IDW Publishing by IDT Corporation and joined IDW as executive vice president, editorial/strategies.
-The following year, producer Richard Saperstein optioned film rights to Meth's IDW horror comic-book series, Snaked, with Meth as screenwriter and an executive producer.
+In 2008, producer Richard Saperstein optioned film rights to Meth's IDW horror comic-book series, Snaked, with Meth as screenwriter and an executive producer, though no such film has been produced as of August 2025.

 In 2008, Meth launched IDW Publishing's "New Classics of the Fantastic Series", which published out-of-print Hugo and Nebula Award-winning books, beginning with Robert Silverberg's Nightwings.